stellar/slingshot/zkvm/docs/zkvm-api.md

 ### Constraints

 Constraints do not have explicit witness data.
-It can be computed on the fly by evaluating the boolean function that the constraint represents, taking the underlying [expressions’](#expressions) assignments as input.
+They can be computed on the fly by evaluating the boolean function that the constraint represents, taking the underlying [expressions’](#expressions) assignments as input.

 ### Signing keys